kamrulcode/kamrulcode/README.md

 I'm currently focused on strengthening my fundamentals, building real-world projects, learning backend development, and gradually moving toward full-stack development.

-I don't want to just learn frameworks — I want to understand **how the web works and how to build complete products from scratch **
+I don't want to learn frameworks — I want to understand **how the web works and how to build complete products from scratch**

 </br>